martabelfon/pt-rover-mission/README.md

 - Obstacle Found: If the rover encounters an obstacle in its path.
 - End of Map: If the rover tries to leave the map.

-### 🌍 Multilingual Support
-The application supports multiple languages.
-You can switch between different languages to interact with the Mars Rover in your preferred language.
-To add more languages, follow the structure of the translation files.

-## Current Supported Languages

-- English (default)
-- Spanish

-## Translation Files
-The translations are stored in the src/i18n/ folder.
-Each language has its own file (e.g., en.json for English, es.json for Spanish).
-The files contain key-value pairs where the key is the text identifier, and the value is the translation.